trivikverma/researchgroup/content/opportunities/openings.md

 ## Prospective PhD Positions

 Currently there are no openings for PhD positions.
 However, if you are interested, please email us your CV and a description of your interests and fit with our centre.
-We don't always have funding but we always reply and maintain an archive of candidates who fit in and can potentially expand our vision.
+We don't always have funding but we always respond and maintain an archive of candidates who fit in and can potentially expand our vision.

 <br />

 ## Prospective Master's Projects

-If you are a student at the Engineering and Policy Analysis Master's Program, and are interested in conducting your Master's thesis or other projects at the centre, write to us with your CV and a description of your research interests.
-Mention how your interest intersect with the work of the centre.
+We host master students for their thesis or extra coursework in the form of a project worth 10 credits.
+If you are interested in working with us at the centre, write to us with your CV and a description of your research interests.
+Please mention how your interests intersect with the work of the centre.

 <br />

 ## Teaching Positions

 Teaching Assistantships for EPA 1316 run on a rolling basis every year.
-We are not taking any more applications for 2021.
+We are not taking any more applications for this year.